Shu1L0n9/ViTSGMM/readme.md

 ## 📘 Basic SGMM Methods

-We believe Miller and Uyar’s SGMM method has been underestimated due to the lack of available implementations.
+We believe Miller and Uyar’s SGMM method has long been underestimated due to the lack of accessible implementations.
 To support learning and research, we’ve open-sourced our SGMM implementations in both **Python** and **MATLAB** here:
 👉 [Semi-Supervised-GMM](https://github.com/Shu1L0n9/Semi-Supervised-GMM)

-We hope this helps the community grow and explore more in this area! 🚀
+We hope this project not only helps the community grow, but also inspires extensions of SGMM into more domains and applications. 🚀

 ## Todo

 - [x] translate to English